Woman says South Florida hospital left gauze inside her body

 She said the doctor even called her to apologize for the mistake that could have turned deadly.

+Jackson Health System said in a statement, “Our healthcare teams are always deeply affected when their patients suffer complications after procedures … like all top medical systems, we investigate every complication and use those results to constantly improve.”

-According to the Florida Agency for Healthcare Administration something is left inside a surgery patient more than a hundred times a year across Florida.
+According to the Florida Agency for Healthcare Administration something is left inside a surgical patient more than a hundred times a year across Florida.

 “We really don’t want to imagine what could have happened if it would have stayed in there — if we ignored it,” said Smith.